Variable-sweep wing: Obsolescence

 A variable-sweep wing was selected as the winning design used by Boeing's entry in the FAA's study for a supersonic transport, the 2707.
 However it evolved through several configurations during the design stage, finally adding a canard, and it eventually became clear that the design would be so heavy that it would be lacking sufficient payload for the fuel needed.
 The design was later abandoned in favor of a more conventional tailed delta wing.

 The advent of relaxed stability flight control systems in the 1970s negated many of the disadvantages of a fixed-wing configuration.
-No new variable-sweep wing aircraft have been built since the Tu-160 (produced until 1992), though it has been noted that the F-14's replacement – the F/A-18E – has a reduced payload/range capability largely because of its small fixed wings.
+No new variable-sweep wing aircraft have been built since the Tu-160.

 In 2015, the Russian Ministry of Defence announced plans to restart Tu-160 production, citing the aging of the current aircraft and likely protracted development of its eventual replacement, the PAK DA project.
-Production was planned to restart in 2020, marking the first new variable sweep airframes to be produced in 28 years.
+Production restarted in 2021, marking the first new variable sweep airframes to be produced in 29 years.